Remote Learning Provision

 Q. What does the curriculum include for pupils working remotely?

-We have included copies of the timetables below should you or your child wish to look at what work they can expect to receive each day.
+We have included copies of the timetables below should you or your child wish to look at the work they can expect to receive each day.

 Q. What should my child expect from immediate remote education in the first day or two of pupils being required to work remotely?